devicetree-org/devicetree-website/specifications/README.md

 This is the first formal baseline release of the device tree specification.
 This document is a first iteration of ePAPR 1.1 and picks up where it left off in 2012.

-The next release, v1.0 is planned for the end of August, 2016, which will be up to date with current core DT bindings used by the Linux kernel.
+We plan to make the next release, v1.0 once we have enough contributions to make a major release.
+We would like it to be up to date with current core DT bindings used by the Linux kernel.

 If you would like to get involved please fetch the document source from [GitHub](https://github.com/devicetree-org/devicetree-specification-released) and join the [mailing list](http://vger.kernel.org/vger-lists.html#devicetree-spec).
 Comments and patches are welcome at any time!

-A second major release is planned for December 2016 to cover new features.
-The timeline for planned future releases are shown [here](/releases/) and you can always find the latest release, as well as all older releases, in our GitHub repository: [Devicetree Specification release repository](https://github.com/devicetree-org/devicetree-specification-released)
+A second major release should then cover new features.
+Once agreed by the TSC, the timeline for planned future releases will be shown [here](/releases/) and you can always find the latest release, as well as all older releases, in our GitHub repository: [Devicetree Specification release repository](https://github.com/devicetree-org/devicetree-specification-released)